dgmulei/obi-slv2/docs/00-llm-context.md

 Before completing ANY changes:
 1. Have you maintained message flow integrity?
-2. Are calibration updates properly handled?
+2. Are raw preferences preserved?
 3. Is the system prompt structure preserved?
 4. Are all message roles correct?
 5. Is context persistence validated?
 6. Are profile validations complete?
 7. Is documentation complete and accurate?
-8. Are all Case File sections properly updated?
+8. Are both Case File sections properly updated?
 9. Is display synchronization maintained?
 10. Are debug capabilities preserved?